FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 you started quickly because it eliminates the need to create a custom Entra Id application.

-If you want to test the **FabricSolutionDeployment** application using a custom Entra Id application you have created, you can configure the authentication mode to as setting of **UserAuth** and **ServicePrincipalAuth**.
+If you want to test the **FabricSolutionDeployment** application using a custom application you have created in Entra Id , you can configure **AuthenticationMode** to a setting of either **UserAuth** and **ServicePrincipalAuth**.
+The next two sections explain how to create and configure custom Entra Id applications to support user authentication and service principal authentication.

 <img src="./images/GettingStarted/media/image13.png" style="width:40%" />